 Older MacBook Pro Mid 2010 laptops have a well-known tendency to spontaneously restart due to a hardware fault.
 In its day it was a souped-up laptop with 2 graphics processors but now it all falls flat on its face because of a tiny capacitor.
 This component is involved in the switching between GPUs and causes the crash.
 I should have bought a simpler model.

-Well, what to do?
+Now we are in 2021, as I write this, and my old 2010 MBP has started to suffer from this fault more frequently.
+Well, what should one do?
 Buy a new Mac?
 Of course not!
 Unless really fast graphics processing is your bread and butter.
-(In which case go for one of the new Macs with Apple Silicon, the all-in-one M1 chip; so no stupid capacitor fails this time.)
-But otherwise, take stock and decide whether your old MacBook Pro with its lovely big screen, responsive keyboard and oodles of RAM (you can cheaply upgrade the RAM, you know) and a fast solid-state drive (you can cheaply upgrade the hard disk too), would be fine and dandy if only it would just stop crashing.
+(In which case, go for one of the new Macs with Apple Silicon, the all-in-one M1 chip; so no stupid capacitor fails this time.)
+But otherwise, take stock and decide whether your old MacBook Pro with its lovely big screen, responsive keyboard and oodles of RAM (you can cheaply upgrade the RAM, you know) and a fast solid-state drive (you can cheaply upgrade the hard disk too), would be fine and dandy if only it would just stop crashing!

 MBP Mid 2010 GPU Fix